tunjan/tunjan.github.io/src/mental.md

 — It is obvious that your mind wants to do those things.
 After all, you have trained it all your life to do so.
 But now you have the choice, you have become empowered.
 Will you chase after her, or invest your time wisely?.</em>

 It is yours the decision to engage in compulsions to avoid feelings of boredom, anxiety, uncertainty and impatience.
-Nonetheless, it is yours too, to accept (not trying to supress) those feelings which the mind generates to protect you, and commit to actions which spring from wisely selected values and beliefs.
+Nonetheless, it is yours too, to accept (not trying to suppress) those feelings which the mind generates to protect you, and commit to actions which spring from wisely selected values and beliefs.
 Briefly stated, to achieve freedom from the slavery of the mind.

-PD: It must be noted, that meditation is a critical practice which allows one to become an addept at recognizing the thoughts and distractions the mind throws at us, viewing them with curiosity.
+PD: It must be noted, that meditation is a critical practice which allows one to become an adept at recognizing the thoughts and distractions the mind throws at us, viewing them with curiosity.
 After all, it's the mind, not you.

 ## Quotes

 <q>You can pour the rest of your life into trying not to be anxious and trying to prevent your worries from coming true,
-and all you'll have done is focused your energy on things that did't even happen and you didn't even want to think about</q>
+and all you'll have done is focused your energy on things that didn't even happen and you didn't even want to think about</q>

 <q>If you hand over control of your value to others, expect them to waste it.
 They won't know you've put them in charge of the only thing you own.</q>